SymfonyCasts/verify-email-bundle/README.md

 ## Support

 Feel free to open an issue for questions, problems, or suggestions with our bundle.
-Issues pertaining to Symfony's Maker Bundle, specifically `make:registration-form`, should be addressed in the [Symfony Maker repository](https://github.com/symfony/maker-bundle).
+Issues pertaining to Symfony's MakerBundle, specifically `make:registration-form`, should be addressed in the [Symfony Maker repository](https://github.com/symfony/maker-bundle).

 ## Security Issues